-The Company recorded a decrease to other charges of \$0.3 million during the first six months of 2004 relating to proceeds from the sale of an asset previously written off.
-This recovery has been recorded in selling, general and administrative expenses.
-Refer to note 9 to our July 3, 2005 interim consolidated financial statements.
+Selling, general and administrative expenses for the nine months ended October 3, 2004 includes a decrease to other charges of \$0.3 million relating to proceeds from the sale of an asset previously written off.
+Refer to note 9 to our October 2, 2005 interim consolidated financial statements.

-(b) Earnings from discontinued operations for the three and six months ended July 3, 2004 includes proceeds from the settlement of a lawsuit of \$0.2 million and an adjustment to the remaining accrual for closing

-- costs of \$0.2 million, both related to the Appleton discontinued operation, and the receipt of distribution of proceeds of \$0.4 million related to the Cork liquidation.
-Refer to note 10 to our July 3, 2005 interim consolidated financial statements. - (c) On October 4, 2004, the Company completed a reverse stock split of its issued and outstanding common and exchangeable shares whereby every five shares of common stock were exchanged for one share of common stock and every five exchangeable shares were exchanged for one exchangeable share, resulting in 7,775,181 common shares outstanding and 6,866,152 exchangeable shares outstanding at that date.
+- (b) Earnings from discontinued operations for the three and nine months ended October 2, 2004 includes proceeds from the settlement of a lawsuit of \$0.2 million and an adjustment to the remaining accrual for closing costs of \$0.2 million, both related to the Appleton discontinued operation, and the receipt of distribution of proceeds of \$0.4 million related to the Cork liquidation.
+Refer to note 10 to our October 2, 2005 interim consolidated financial statements. - (c) On October 4, 2004, the Company completed a reverse stock split of its issued and outstanding common and exchangeable shares whereby every five shares of common stock were exchanged for one share of common stock and every five exchangeable shares were exchanged for one exchangeable share, resulting in 7,775,181 common shares outstanding and 6,866,152 exchangeable shares outstanding at that date.
 All share information related to shares outstanding has been retroactively adjusted to reflect the reverse stock split.